Warner Brother’s Harry Potter Studio Tour Packages and Hotel Deals

 A good example is the Holiday Inn Express by Watford Junction.
 Just 2 miles away from the Studio it is very handy AND also offers great access into London if you would like to spend some time there during your break… visit Madame Tussauds, The Tower of London or even take in a show for a London Theatre Break.

-If you don’t want to take the kids and you want a longer break how about the 4* Hilton Watford where a 3 day break with tour tickets costs from ONLY £144 per person.
+If you don’t want to take the kids and you want a longer break, how about the four star Hilton Watford where a 3-day break with tour tickets costs from ONLY £154 per person*.
 The hotel is just outside town and offers the perfect base for business, leisure and pre-flight stopovers.
 With excellent access to the M1, M25 and Watford Train Station, it is only 15 minutes from the hotel to central London.

 * All prices quoted correct at time of publishing and subject to availability